eshwen/ds-python-boilerplate/README.md

 In Visual Studio Code, open this project as a folder.
 Then a prompt should appear to open it in a container.
 Ensure Docker is installed and running so the container can be built.

+The devcontainer encompasses the following:

+- Building the Docker container that contains a recent Python image
+- Installing the project dependencies
+- Installing VS Code workspace extensions
+- Applying custom settings to aforementioned extensions

+## Pipelines

+Several pipelines are included to execute automatically on various triggers:

+- [build.yml](.github/workflows/build.yml) (to build the project)
+- [docstring-health.yml](./github/workflows/docstring-health.yml) (to check the validity of Python docstrings)
+- [dependabot.yml](.github/dependabot.yml) (to check for updates and vulnerabilities in dependencies, the Docker container, and the other pipelines)

 ## Helpful articles

 - Python versions in Docker: <https://medium.com/swlh/alpine-slim-stretch-buster-jessie-bullseye-bookworm-what-are-the-differences-in-docker-62171ed4531d>